 A special issue of an international refereed journal containing selected full length papers will be dedicated to the conference.

 The conference budget includes a limited amount of funds for fee waivers for PhD students from Eastern Europe presenting their work.
+To apply, please send an email (with your cv, publication list, research interests) to Alexander S. Kulikov and ask your advisor to send (by email) a support letter.

 The conference is hosted by St. Petersburg Department of V.A.
 Steklov Institute of Mathematics of the Russian Academy of Sciences which is located in the very center of St. Petersburg.
 St. Petersburg is particularly beautiful in the late spring — early summer, the white nights season.
 The city is surrounded by wonderful tsar parks and palaces; an excursion to one of them will be a social program of the conference.